Menu

 Wrong.

 Advice on how to take your thyroid medication, whether given by doctors, pharmacists or even on medication box leaflets, can be confusing and contradicting.
-Let’s explore various factors that can influence our thyroid medication and how best to take it, so that you’re getting the most out of it as possible.
+Let’s explore various factors that can influence our thyroid medication and how best to take it, so that you’re getting the most out of it.

 Armour Thyroid Medication